ralphMannLeonding/htl-leonding-p1/README.md

 Use **GitHub** to create a new file, then commit and show a basic process.

 ## Next Step
 Clone the repo onto your computer.
+Das war ich :-)